grafana/agent/docs/sources/flow/reference/components/discovery.docker.md

 ### Windows hosts

-This example discovers Docker containers when the host machine is Windows:
+The following example discovers Docker containers when the host machine is Windows:

 ```river
 discovery.docker "containers" {